Margaret Gilmore

 Margaret Gilmore (born 9 February 1956) is a journalist, broadcaster, writer and analyst.
-She frequently broadcasts, writes and lectures on security issues and is a Senior Associate Fellow with the lead UK security think tank Royal United Services Institute (RUSI).
-Formerly a Senior BBC Correspondent covering terrorism, she now also sits on public service boards in the UK.
-She is Deputy Chair of the HFEA; Asst Commissioner, Boundary Commission for England; Board Member Food Standards Agency (2007–14).
+She frequently broadcasts, writes and lectures on security issues and is a senior associate fellow with the lead UK security think tank Royal United Services Institute (RUSI).
+Formerly a senior BBC correspondent covering terrorism, she now also sits on public service boards in the UK.
+She is deputy chair of the HFEA; assistant commissioner, Boundary Commission for England; board member Food Standards Agency (2007–14).

 Early life

 Gilmore was born on 9 February 1956 in Zululand in South Africa.

 Education

-From 1965–1972, Gilmore was educated at St Brandon's School, a former junior and senior boarding independent school for girls in the town of Clevedon in Somerset, followed by North London Collegiate School (1972–74), an independent school for girls in Edgware in North London.
-She then studied at Westfield College, now part of Queen Mary University of London, from 1974–1977, where she obtained a BA Honours Degree in English.
+From 1965 to 1972, Gilmore was educated at St Brandon's School, a former junior and senior boarding independent school for girls in the town of Clevedon in Somerset, followed by North London Collegiate School (1972–74), an independent school for girls in Edgware in North London.
+She then studied at Westfield College, now part of Queen Mary University of London, from 1974 to 1977, where she obtained a BA Honours Degree in English.